-When onion is translucent and carrot slices are slightly caramelized, scoop them out of the pan and place in a bowl.
-Pour beef broth into the bottom of your pan till covered.
+- When onion is translucent and carrot slices are slightly caramelized, scoop vegetables out of the pan and place in a bowl.
+Pour beef broth into the bottom of your pan until covered.
 Scrape up any remaining brown bits on the bottom of the pan as the broth heats up.

-Strain pan drippings from the roasting pan into a saucepan and allow to cool.
+- Meanwhile, strain pan drippings from the roasting pan into a saucepan and allow to cool.
+Reserve cooked vegetables.

-Skim fat from the surface of the pan drippings…
+- Skim fat from the surface of the pan drippings using a spoon.